WICG/turtledove/FLEDGE.md

 ### 3. Buyers Provide Ads and Bidding Functions (BYOS for now)

 Interest groups are used by their owners to bid in on-device auctions.
 We refer to each party bidding in an auction as a _buyer_.
-The buyer might be an advertiser who is also an interest group owner themselves, or a DSP who owns an interest group and acts on an advertiser's behalf.
+The buyer might be an advertiser who is also an interest group owner themselves, or a DSP that owns an interest group and acts on an advertiser's behalf.

 Alternatively, the interest group owner might be a party whose responsibility is focused on building audiences and letting many different advertisers use them for targeting.
 In this case, the owner of the interest group is still the buyer, for the purposes of the seller's on-device auction.
 The interest group owner's choice of which advertiser's ad to display might be made via some server-side decision process, or might be made on a case-by-case basis on-device as part of the bidding process.